msoos/cav2025/README.md

 ./create_graphs.py --all
 ```

-To get the table for the Ganak ablation study, run:
+Each will launch an `okular` window with the graph.
+To get the table for the
+Ganak ablation study, run:
 ```
 ./create_graphs.py --ganak
 ```

-Each of these will attempt at calling "okular run.eps" to display the graph.
+Which again will attempt at calling "okular run.eps" to display the graph.
 You should be able to see that it's identical to the one in the paper.

 To get the example CNF table from mccomp2023 track3 benchmark 149, run: